LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 StarBLAST-Docker: Cloud Deployment for Medium  Classes (25-100)
 ***************************************************************

-To deploy StarBLAST setup on the JetStream Cloud service, you need access to `JetStream <https://use.jetstream-cloud.org/>`_ either through a `Globus <https://www.globus.org/>`_ account, an `XSEDE <https://portal.xsede.org/my-xsede#/guest>`_ account, or institutional access to XSEDE (search for your institution name from the drop down menu in JetStream's login page).
+To deploy StarBLAST setup in a cloud provider, you will need accounts with those providers.
+This example uses  `XSEDE's JetStream Cloud service <https://use.jetstream-cloud.org/>`_   You can access JetStream using an `XSEDE <https://portal.xsede.org/my-xsede#/guest>`_ account, a `Globus <https://www.globus.org/>`_ account, or via institutional access to XSEDE (search for your institution name from the drop down menu in JetStream's login page).

 This setup uses a "Master" instance for the front-end sequenceServer and one or more "Worker" instances to distribute the computational load of running blast.
-Docker containers are used to deploy the Master and Workers that deployment scripts.
+Docker containers are used to deploy the Master and Workers through deployment scripts.
 These deployment scripts are designed to:

   + Download specified BLAST databases (can customize);
   + Launch sequenceServer front-end that can be accessed using the code:`<MASTER_IP_ADDRESS>` of the instance;